bytejutsu/report/part_2_fundamentals_of_web_apps/chapter_5_server_side_non_blocking/2_events.md

 ### Creating Events

-In Laravel we can create an Event using the artisan command `php artisan make:event EventName`.
+In Laravel, we can create an Event using the artisan command `php artisan make:event EventName`.

 Like the following example: